User Story Tutorial - How to Write Confirmation?

 9. Press Enter again.

 10. Enter Click Add to Cart as the step.
-Let's say we want to emphasize the triggering of command.
-We can do this by selecting the text Add to Cart and then press Ctrl-B to bold it.
-There are other formatting options you can find under the UeXceler menu in the application toolbar.
+Let's say we want to emphasize the triggering of a command.
+We can do this by selecting the text 'Add to Cart' and then pressing Ctrl+B to bold it.
+You can find other formatting options under the UeXceler menu in the application toolbar.

-Entering forth step with bold text
+Entering fourth step with bold text

 Expected results entered